Riley-Py/UWaterloo-Work/PSYCH 207/U6 - Memory Processes/The Reconstructive Nature of Memory.md

 - *Repressed memories* - memories that are intentionally made hard to recall/retrieve
 - Studies found that participants length of recall was higher for the true than false memories, and rated clarity of memories as lower for false memories over true memoires, but endorsed the false memory as true
 - It has been argued that even though an explanation exists, it doesn't mean they are actually form that way
+- In the brain,  true memories have a signature that false memories do not
+#Memory_processes
+#Psych_207